Benjamin-Knecht/Captstone/README.md

 YOU WILL NEED JDK INSTALLED ON YOUR COMPUTER IN ORDER TO RUN IT: https://www.oracle.com/java/technologies/downloads/

-YOU NEED JDK, NOT JRE!!!
+YOU NEED JDK (java development kit), NOT JUST THE JRE (java runtime enviroment)

 (developed on JDK 14, so 14 or higher will work.)